-In many cases, the advancing of youth rights requires a change in the law, which means working with politicians.
-While this can seem overwhelming, it’s important to remember that it is a politician’s job to respond to the needs and concerns of the people they represent, including those who aren’t able to vote.
+In many cases, advancing youth rights requires a change in the law, which means working with politicians.
+While this can seem overwhelming, it’s important to remember that it is an elected official’s job to respond to the needs and concerns of the people they represent, including those who aren’t yet able to vote.
+Here you’ll find how to contact your representative through phone calls, letters, and how to meet with them in person.

 Before contacting anyone, you have to figure out what are you asking them to do.
 Is it to create new legislation or to support something already proposed?
 Is it something within their power to change?
 At what level of government are your efforts going to have the most impact?
-It is almost always easier to change a law that covers a smaller area than a large one, but making a decision about where to focus can be tricky, so let us know if you have any questions or want to discuss your ideas.
-Regardless of who you are contacting though, the rules remain the same.
+Most representatives are only interested in hearing from people who live in their district, but occasionally it might be a good idea to reach out to politicians that have shown support or concern for similar issues.
+For example, if you are working on lowering the voting age, you can reach out to politicians who have supported voting rights in general.

 Finding the people that represent you is as easy as knowing your address.
 Here are some helpful websites: